Steve Ridgway CBE is the former CEO of Virgin Atlantic.

 During his time at the airline, he saw Virgin Atlantic grow from two 747s to a fleet of 40 long haul aircraft, flying six million passengers a year around the globe.

-Virgin Atlantic is recognized as one of the world’s most innovative airlines, having won numerous business, consumer and trade awards.
+Virgin Atlantic is recognised as one of the world’s most innovative airlines, having won numerous business, consumer and trade awards.

 Steve Ridgway joined Virgin Atlantic in 1989.
 In 1990 he was appointed as Managing Director of Virgin Freeway where he launched the UK’s first automated frequent flyer programme.